wouter291/Lets-Move-It-Turntable-Drawings/README.md

 # Lets-Move-It-Turntable-Drawings
-All the 2D-models and 3D-models for the turntable that we can place on top of the MiR100
+All the 2D-models, 3D-models and Bill of Materials for the turntable that we can place on top of the MiR100